-- After each dose is administered, the remaining amount of the controlled drug must be counted and recorded on the medication record. - A true copy of the forms will be retained by the school for three years after high school graduation or the student's attainment of age 21, whichever occurs first. - Any loss or theft of controlled substances will be reported immediately, upon discovery, to the Executive Director and an investigation will occur.
+- After each dose is administered, the remaining amount of the controlled drug must be counted and recorded on the medication record. - A true copy or carbon of the forms will be retained by the school for three years after high school graduation or student's attainment of age 21, whichever occurs first.
+The original will be filed in the student's permanent health record. - Any loss, theft, or destruction of controlled substances will be reported immediately, upon discovery, to the Executive Director and an investigation will occur.